 - Make sure the flange on the nozzle is level. - Drop antennas without an antenna extension: Remove the three locking screws with a 3 mm Allen wrench. - Remove the antenna from the part below the flange (if there are no antenna extensions).
 If the device has one or more antenna extensions, remove the locking screw from the top antenna extension and remove the antenna and the antenna extensions from the part below the flange. - The antenna is not attached to the device.
-If the device has a Drop antenna, make sure that the O-ring stays in the groove on the antenna or antenna extension. - Align the gasket correctly with the flange facing of the nozzle. - Put the device carefully on the tank flange. . - Go inside the tank.
-If you attach the antenna in a closed space, make sure that there is a good airflow in the area.

-- Attach the antenna to the part below the flange.
+If the device has a Drop antenna, make sure that the O-ring stays in the groove on the antenna or antenna extension. - Align the gasket correctly with the flange facing of the nozzle. - Put the device carefully on the tank flange.
+Do not attach the device flange to the tank yet. - Go inside the tank.
+If you attach the antenna in a closed space, make sure that there is a good airflow in the area. - Attach the antenna to the part below the flange.
 We recommend that a person holds the device on the top of the tank. - Go to the top of the tank.
-Lift the device a small distance. - Drop antennas without an antenna extension: Attach the three locking screws to the antenna with a 3 mm Allen wrench. - Metallic Horn antennas without an antenna extension: Attach the locking screw to the antenna with a 3 mm Allen wrench. - All antennas with one or more antenna extensions: Attach the locking screw to the top antenna extension with a 3 mm Allen wrench. - Put the device carefully on the tank flange. - Make sure that you point the device in the correct direction.
-For more data, refer to General notes on page 27 ("Point the device in the correct direction"). - Tighten the flange bolts.
-Refer to local rules and regulations for the correct torque to apply to the bolts. - ⊃ End of the procedure.
+Lift the device a small distance. - Drop antennas without an antenna extension: Attach the three locking screws to the antenna with a 3 mm Allen wrench. - Metallic Horn antennas without an antenna extension: Attach the locking screw to the antenna with a 3 mm Allen wrench. - All antennas with one or more antenna extensions: Attach the locking screw to the top antenna extension with a 3 mm Allen wrench. - Put the device carefully on the tank flange. - Make sure that you point the signal converter in the correct direction.
+For more data, refer to How to turn or remove the signal converter on page 48. - Tighten the flange bolts.
+Refer to local rules and regulations for the correct torque to apply to the bolts. - End of the procedure.